usnistgov/ARIAC/wiki/competition_specifications.md

    ```

 ## 2.4.
 Parts
 * ARIAC 2020 is using the same part types found in ARIAC 2019.
-However, each part type has 3 colors (see figure below).
+* In ARIAC 2020, each part type comes in 3 colors (see figure below).

   <img src="figures/parts.png" alt="alt text" width="600" class="center">